Disclaimers

 WHAT OUR CLIENTS SAY

 Diane is not only a professional in the Benefits and Insurance world but also serves her clients with passion.
 The one thing that always stands out is her willingness to help her clients no matter what they need.
-I have enjoyed being associated with her personally and through the National Association of Health Under writers.
-It takes a special person to give of their time and talents while helping her clients and being a Wife, Mother and Grandmother at the same time.
+I have enjoyed being associated with her personally and through the National Association of Health Underwriters.
+It takes a special person to give of their time and talents while helping her clients and being a Wife, Mother, and Grandmother at the same time.
 That is what sets her apart from other people in our industry.

 Diane is dedicated to getting the job done right the first time.
-Whether she is working for a client or working on a committee, her energy and creativity is limitless in bringing the project to a successful conclusion.
+Whether she is working for a client or working on a committee, her energy and creativity are limitless in bringing the project to a successful conclusion.